 2) Don’t bite off more than you can chew.

-This tip is closely related to dealing with overhelm.
-Often, if you have gotten yourself into a huge task and have not allotted enough time to complete it in smaller bite-sized chunks, the overwhelm and/or lack of progress can result in boredom.
+This tip is also something that can help with feeling overhelmed.
+Often, if you have taken on a huge task and have not allotted enough time to complete it in smaller bite-sized chunks, the lack of progress can result in boredom.
 A huge task can also induce a sense of inferiority that leads to lack of motivation.
 To prevent stagnation, boredom, and sureness-sucking lack of motivation, work in small chunks over a longer amount of time.
 The sense of accomplishment that will come from this habit will kill the dullness and incompetence you may have felt otherwise.

 3) Break up unpleasant, dull tasks with interesting, pleasant ones.

 This may be seem obvious because it is so simple; however, many people are gluttons for punishment and continually create situations where they immerse themselves in unpleasant circumstances without taking ownership for their ability to improve their situation.
 If you are sick of doing something (inevitably, at some point or another, we all will be), take a break and do something refreshing.
 A short diversion is worth more than the time it costs.
 Rewards for achievements foster productivity.
 Incorporate these activities into your written lists during your organization process.